egesualp/lmu-mlops-ss25/reports/README.md

 >
 > Answer:

-Yes, we successfully managed to write an API for our model using FastAPI.
+We successfully managed to write an API for our model using FastAPI.
 We implemented this in api/main.py with several production-ready features. <br>
 Our API loads ONNX-optimized models from WandB artifacts for faster inference, automatically downloading the latest model version at startup.
 The main endpoint /predict accepts text input and returns sentiment predictions with confidence scores using Pydantic models for request/response validation. <br>
 We added several special production features: Prometheus metrics integration for monitoring request latency, error rates, and throughput; automatic prediction logging to Cloud Storage for model monitoring and data collection; background tasks for non-blocking operations; and a health check endpoint for deployment monitoring. <br>
 The API is containerized using api.dockerfile and deployed on Google Cloud Run with auto-scaling capabilities.
 We implemented a sidecar container architecture with Prometheus metric collection as defined in cloudrun_monitoring.yaml, enabling comprehensive application monitoring. <br>